Close Quarters: Contemporary Art from Australia and New Zealand

 Lyell Bary, L. Budd et al., Destiny Deacon, Tony de Latour, eX de Medici, Mikala Dwyer, Simryn Gill, Eugene Hansen, Michael Harrison, Gail Hastings, Sean Kerr, Danius Kesminas, Ani O’Neil, Natalie Robertson, Marie Shannon, Terry Urbahn, H.J.
 Wedge, Constanze Zikos

-List of works by GH: difficult art decisions: walls four and five
+GH works difficult art decisions: walls four and five

 coincidence at 5:51 pm